What is motor legal protection for car insurance?

 However, there are some disadvantages to legal expenses cover that you should also keep in mind:

-Coverage isn’t guaranteed.
-If your insurer thinks you’re unlikely to win your case, they might refuse to cover your legal expenses
+Coverage isn’t guaranteed, as if your insurer thinks you’re unlikely to win your case they might refuse to cover your legal expenses

 Even if your insurer thinks you’re likely to win your case, they may refuse to pay out for other reasons.
 For example, they may not cover you if too much time has passed since the accident.
 You could also be denied cover if the legal costs are too high relative to the amount you’re trying to claim